[Updated 2/20/2023] You may have learned a little bit about the state of Georgia in school, or perhaps from your travels to the state.

 Interesting Facts About Georgia

-24. Located in tiny Elberton, the controversial Georgia Guidestones offer tips on rebuilding a post-apocalyptic society.
-Listed in 8 languages, the 10 guidelines include instructions like “avoid petty laws and useless officials,” and “unite humanity with a living new language.”
+27. Located in tiny Elberton, the controversial Georgia Guidestones offered tips on rebuilding a post-apocalyptic society.
+Listed in 8 languages, the 10 guidelines included instructions like “avoid petty laws and useless officials,” and “unite humanity with a living new language.”
 But nobody knows who funded the mysterious stones, or why.
 In July of 2022, the guidestones were mysteriously bombed, and the remains of the monument were dismantled later that day.
 As of February 2023, no suspects have been named in the crime.

 Georgia Music Facts